Should doctors recommend drinking alcohol to their patients to improve their health and long life?

 Don’t Drink Enough

-Most Americans drink less than the optimum amount desirable for maximum health benefits.
+Most Americans drink less than needed for health benefits.
 Dr. Stanton Peele says that

 many object to the idea that doctors should inform their patients that moderate drinking may prolong life.
 They fear that such advice will justify the excessive drinking some patients already engage in, or they worry that encouragement from doctors will push people who cannot handle alcohol to drink.